Yandex Cloud

 1. In the YaML specification field, add the previously selected specification.

-2. Expand the Additional parameters section.
+2. Expand Additional parameters.

 3. In the Name field, enter the workflow name: my-tracker-workflow.